aarddict/android/doc/aarddict-android.rst

-   If data verification indicates that dictionary files are corrupted it means there were errors while downloading or copying the files to SD card.
-It may also point to a defective SD card.
+   If data verification indicates that dictionary files are corrupted it means there were errors while downloading or copying the files to SD card or internal device storage.
+It may also point to bad hardware, such as defective SD card.
 You may need to download and/or copy dictionary files again, or replace SD card if defective.
 Dictionary data can also be verified using desktop version of Aard Dictionary to establish whether the error occurred